pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/tabs.md

 ---
-title: Tabs
+title: Tab Groups
-createTime: 2025/03/24 21:13:58
+createTime: 2024/09/30 14:43:40
 icon: vaadin:tabs
 permalink: /en/guide/markdown/tabs/
 ---

 ## Overview

-Markdown supports tabs functionality.
+Add support for tabs in Markdown.

 ## Syntax

-You need to wrap the tabs in a `tabs` container.
+You need to wrap tabs in a `tabs` container.

 You can add an id suffix to the `tabs` container, which will be used as the tab id.
 All tabs with the same id will share the same toggle event.